The council adopted a new Landscape, Biodiversity and Trees Supplementary Planning Document (SPD) on 13 December 2018.

-The Basingstoke and Deane Countryside Design Summary explains the design relationship between the borough’s landscape, settlement patterns and buildings.
+The council's Countryside Design Summary explains the design relationship between the borough’s landscape, settlement patterns and buildings.
 It provides design criteria against which any future development can be assessed and aims to ensure that careful consideration is given to the way in which new development will relate to its surroundings.
 The CDS now forms part of the council’s Design and Sustainability SPD (Appendix 14).

-You can download a copy of the Countryside Design Summary.
+You can download a copy of the Countryside Design Summary below.

-The Basingstoke and Deane Landscape Assessment can be downloaded below.
+The Basingstoke and Deane Landscape Character Assessment can be downloaded below.